 Unfortunately the foundation has crumbled, though it's still standing soundly.
 The leaning west wall is a sign that this poor building certainly won't stand forever.
 Another sign is that the roof, which started to leak obviously years ago, was patched with the same stuff the west wall was.
 Corrugated aluminum.
 Ugh.

 My other task was to clean the roof of the barn.
 The same box elder tree that is destroying the foundation of the barn was also crushing it from above by growing directly into the roof.
 I spent a good chunck of my day 15-20 feet above the ground, sitting in this tree with a bow-saw, a pair of loppers and a large garden rake, which Jeremy so graciously brought me.
-I had a great perch and I worked carefully to saw off the branches that were growing into the building, clip branches that would do so in the future and scrape the debris (years of old leaves trapped by the branches) from the roof.
+I had a great perch and I worked carefully to saw off the branches that were growing into the building, clip branches that would do so in the future and scrape the debris (years of old leaves trapped by the

 The photo on the left was the view from my perch in the tree.
 On the right here is the mess of branches and debris that had to be removed.
 I really should get up there and tack down the loose sheets of aluminum before winter, but it's a two person job I think since ladders aren't my forte.